-The thought behind “the experiment” was more strategic than compassionate in the sense that it was meant as a counter-narrative to the geopolitical climate surrounding Denmark’s relations to Greenland (or lack thereof), at the time.
-The figure of the matron is critical, as her dedication to documenting the progress of the children is pivotal to the overall prospects for the children and for the counter-narrative.
-In the eyes of many Danes, Greenland was an embarrassment to Denmark whilst Greenlanders were seen as an embarrassment to the idea of “Danishness.”
+The thought behind “the experiment” was more strategic than compassionate in the sense that it was meant as a counternarrative to the geopolitical climate surrounding Denmark’s relations to Greenland (or lack thereof) at the time.
+The figure of the matron is critical, as her dedication to documenting the progress of the children is pivotal to the overall prospects for the children and for the counternarrative.
+In the eyes of many Danes, Greenland was an embarrassment to Denmark while Greenlanders were seen as an embarrassment to the idea of “Danishness.”
 The film plays on this sense of embarrassment as a sentimental and at times poignant reflection on what has later been described as a particularly dark chapter in Danish colonial history.
-Greenlanders were seen as second-class citizens, epitomized in the film by the school principal: “A Greenlander who speaks Danish and wears a suit is still a Greenlander deep down.”
-As if to suggest that “the experiment” was doomed to fail despite the “best intentions” of the matron of the orphanage who is shown to be increasingly overwhelmed by the weight of skepticism amongst colleagues and as it turns out by a failure to spot that her potential star pupil (Karen) might have cheated in her Danish language tests.
+Greenlanders were seen as second-class citizens, a view epitomized in the film by the school principal: “A Greenlander who speaks Danish and wears a suit is still a Greenlander deep down.”
+The film suggests that the experiment was doomed to fail despite the “best intentions” of the matron of the orphanage, who is shown to be increasingly overwhelmed by the weight of skepticism among her colleagues and, as it turns out, by a failure to spot that her potential star pupil (Karen) might have cheated in her Danish language tests.

-Throughout the film, and central to the narrative frame, Denmark’s embarrassment with Greenland is embodied in the main Danish representatives in Greenland, such as the governor and the school principal.
-This sense of embarrassment is juxtaposed against the feeling of anger and sadness, which is in many ways embodied in the children, in their parents, and eventually in Geert.
-Through meetings between the children and their biological, Greenlandic parents, Geert, the governor and the school principal, Geert and the children, the children and Greenland, and Danish and Greenlandic cultures, the film highlights the personal and cultural struggles embedded in the everyday lives of those affected by the Danish-Greenlandic encounter.
+Throughout the film and central to the narrative frame, Denmark’s embarrassment with Greenland is embodied in the main Danish representatives in Greenland, such as the governor and the school principal.
+This sense of embarrassment is juxtaposed against the feelings of anger and sadness that are in many ways embodied in the children, in their parents, and eventually in Geert.
+Through meetings between the children and their biological Greenlandic parents; Geert, the governor, and the school principal; Geert and the children; the children and Greenland; and Danish and Greenlandic cultures, the film highlights the personal and cultural struggles embedded in the everyday lives of those affected by the Danish-Greenlandic encounter.
 However, these struggles are not only central to the film’s narrative or as a showcase of a clash between two cultures.
-They are personified in each of the sixteen children as they arrive in and navigate Greenlandic life and living once again, and as the viewers witness their transition.
-By documenting the seemingly banal and mundane practices and rituals such as school lessons and meals on the one hand and on the other, the sleepless nights, crying and wetting of beds, it suggests that the children are living a social and cultural nightmare over which they have no agency.
+They are personified in each of the sixteen children as they arrive in and navigate Greenlandic life and living once again and as the viewers witness their transition.
+By documenting such seemingly banal and mundane practices and rituals as school lessons and meals, on the one hand, and sleepless nights, crying, and bedwetting, on the other, it suggests that the children are living a social and cultural nightmare over which they have no agency.
 Rather than returning as role models for a new generation of Greenlanders, their homecoming draws attention to the contrasts between them and what the film presents as “the others”—or perhaps more precisely, the contrasts between them as the new “others” and Greenland as a place of awkward colonial encounters.

-Stating Greenland as not Denmark
+Stating Greenland as Not Denmark